 The LG S95QR has two up-firing height drivers built into the bar itself, as well as an up-firing driver on each of the two satellite speakers.
 These drivers bounce sound off the ceiling and back down towards you to create the illusion of height.
 The frequency response is a bit boomy due to the peak in the bass range, so you feel the rumble in action-packed scenes.

 While it's not reflected in the test results, the bar's soundstage with Atmos content is impressive.
 You get an immersive feel with movies and video games, and the speakers replicate a sense of height and width with the sound.
 Sound effects take place all around you—from the sides, above you, and behind you—all matching the action on your screen.
 There's lots of thump in the bass range that helps you feel the excitement in tension-filled scenes.
+The additional channels on the satellites improve its performance compared to the LG S80QR and the LG S90QY with SPQ8-S Speaker Kit.

 The LG S95QR has a fantastic selection of sound enhancement features.
 Like most premium bars, it comes with a room correction feature that optimizes audio reproduction based on your room's acoustics—it's called AI Room Calibration, and you can set it up in the LG Sound Bar app.
 You can customize the bar's sound, too, using its bass and treble adjustments as well as its EQ presets: 'AI Sound Pro', 'Standard', 'Music', 'Cinema', 'Clear Voice', 'Sports', 'Game', and 'BassBlast'.
 The 'Cinema' preset acts as a virtual surround mode, replicating a more three-dimensional sound.
 There's a night time mode in the app to balance the volume level when you watch shows at night.